 • rough chop your onion, carrot, and celery. add it to the workbowl of your food processor. pulse 10-14 times until your vegetables are finely diced.

-• heat the remaining 2 tablespoons of oil in the same pot. add the beef, veal, and pork. using a potato masher, break up the meat, so it can evenly brown, about 5 minutes. you know when the meat is done when the meats are no longer pink.
+• heat the remaining 2 tablespoons of oil in the same pot. add the beef, veal, and turkey. using a potato masher, break up the meat, so it can evenly brown, about 5 minutes. you know when the meat is done when the meats are no longer pink.

 • return the cooked vegetables to the pan, add the minced garlic. cook for 1 minute, stirring the whole time.